marc2332/bliss/doc/docs/config_undulator.md

     `ESRF_Undulator` controller is a `NoSettingsAxis`, i.e. the parameters like velocity, accelerations are not configured in Beacon but read from Tango DS.

-There are 2 ways to do that:
+There are 2 ways to configure undulators axes:

 * either giving the fulls names of the attributes:
 ```